On leveraging constrained smooth additive regression models for global optimization: Preliminary concepts

 Figure~\ref{fig:preliminaries:f_estimation_B_spline} shows an example of the estimation of the function $f$ in the smooth regression model~\eqref{eq:preliminaries:univariate_model} from a given observed dataset (black dots), using the $B-$spline basis in Figure~\ref{fig:preliminaries:Bspline_basis_extended}.
-The regression coefficients of the approximating curve $S$ in~\eqref{eq:preliminaries:f_univariate_estimation} have been estimated by solving problem~\eqref{eq:preliminaries:LSE_matrix_penalty}.
-The $B-$spline functions in the figure have been scaled according to these estimated regression coefficients.
+The regression coefficients of $S$ in~\eqref{eq:preliminaries:f_univariate_estimation} have been estimated by solving problem~\eqref{eq:preliminaries:LSE_matrix_penalty}.
+The colored curves correspond to the $B$-splines functions, which have been scaled according to these estimated regression coefficients.
 Some of them appear inverted as a result of negative coefficient values.